edHelper.com

 By Brenda B. Covert

-1 Ethics is a short, two-syllable word of six letters that affects every segment of our lives.
+1 Ethics is a short two-syllable word of six letters that affects every segment of our lives.
 Ethics is a moral code involving a clear understanding of right and wrong.
 Another word for ethics is values.
 When people talk about ethics, they may be focused on one specific area, such as business, medical, political, environmental, religious, or personal ethics.
 Today we are going to focus on another important area of ethics: computer ethics.

-3 The Computer Ethics Institute, a nonprofit research and education organization in Washington, published a code of ethics in 1998 for computer users.
+3 The Computer Ethics Institute, a nonprofit research and education organization in Washington, D.C., published a code of ethics in 1998 for computer users.
 They have given the public permission to duplicate and distribute this list as long as it remains intact.
 (Including the list without a mention of the source would be a violation of ethics - that would be plagiarism!)

-Paragraphs 4 to 7:
+Paragraphs 9 to 21:

 For the complete story with questions: click here for printable

-Copyright © 2008 edHelper
+Copyright © 2018 edHelper